Lisbon Culture Guide: Traditions, Language & Everyday Life

 • Lunches that stretch into conversations, because the sun is out and the wine is good.

-Soverra Thought: Culture is not something you watch.
-It’s something you step into, slowly.
+Soverra Insight: Culture is not something you watch.
+It’s something you step into.

 Art and Architecture: A Living Heritage